Building an Inclusive Hybrid Work Environment

 The flexibility of remote work and the reduced time and money spent commuting has boosted its appeal for employees, with many saying that if not offered the option with their current employer they’ll consider looking for work elsewhere.
 It’s been a win-win for many employers too, with remote work leading to lower costs, a broadened recruiting pool, and increased employee satisfaction–all while productivity levels have held steady or even improved.

-Maintaining a hybrid workforce for the long term, though, represents some new challenges for employers.
+Maintaining a hybrid work environment for the long term, though, represents some new challenges for employers.
 Chief among them is building and maintaining an inclusive work environment for all employees, wherever they work.

 Welcoming Employees Back to the Office